 correlation between a continuous variable and the generating standard

-trimmed-mean, median, mode, and maximum height of a valid power method
+symmetric trimmed-mean, median, mode, and maximum height of a valid

 Summarize the results graphically.
 Comparing the simulated data to the target distribution demonstrates simulation accuracy.
 The graphing functions provided in this package and the SimMultiCorrData package can be used to display simulated data values, PDF’s, or CDF’s.
 The target distributions (either by theoretical distribution name or given an empirical data set) can be added to the data value or PDF plots.
 Cumulative probabilities can be added to the CDF plots (for continuous variables).